Perclose ProGlide Multiple Device Deployment | Abbott

 Prior to use, the operator must review the Instructions for Use and be familiar with the deployment techniques associated with the use of this device.

-During closure of access sites using a procedural sheath greater than 8F it is recommended that a vascular surgeon or a surgeon with vascular training be available in case surgical conversion to control bleeding and to close the vessel is needed.
+During closure of access sites using a procedural sheath greater than 8F, it is recommended that a vascular surgeon or a surgeon with vascular training be available in case surgical conversion to control bleeding and to repair the vessel is needed.

-Warnings: Do not use the Perclose ProGlide™ SMC device or accessories if the packaging or sterile barrier has been previously opened or damaged or if the components appear to be damaged or defective.
+Do not use the Perclose ProGlide™ SMC System if the packaging or sterile barrier has been previously opened or damaged or if the components appear to be damaged or defective.

 DO NOT RESTERILIZE OR REUSE.
-The Perclose ProGlide™ SMC device and accessories are intended for single use only.
+The Perclose ProGlide™ SMC System is intended for single use only.

 Do not use the Perclose ProGlide™ SMC System if the sterile field has been broken where bacterial contamination of the sheath or surrounding tissues may have occurred, since such a broken sterile field may result in infection.

 Do not use the Perclose ProGlide™ SMC System if the puncture site is located above the most inferior border of the inferior epigastric artery (IEA) and / or above the inguinal ligament based upon bony landmarks, since such a puncture site may result in a retroperitoneal hematoma.
 Perform a femoral angiogram to verify the location of the puncture site.
-NOTE: This may require both a Right Anterior Oblique (RAO) and Left Anterior Oblique (LAO) angiogram to adequately visualize where the sheath enters the femoral artery or vein.
+Note: This may require both a right anterior oblique (RAO) and left anterior oblique (LAO) angiogram to adequately visualize where the sheath enters the femoral vessel.

-Do not use the Perclose ProGlide™ SMC System if the puncture is through the posterior wall or if there are multiple punctures, since such punctures may result in a hematoma or retroperitoneal bleed.
+Do not use the Perclose ProGlide™ SMC System in arterial or venous access if the puncture is through the posterior wall or if there are multiple punctures in the same access site, since such punctures may result in a hematoma or retroperitoneal bleed.

 Do not use the Perclose ProGlide™ SMC System if the puncture site is located in the superficial femoral artery or the profunda femoris artery, or the bifurcation of these vessels, since such puncture sites may result in a pseudoaneurysm, intimal dissection, or an acute vessel closure (thrombosis of small artery lumen).
 Perform a femoral angiogram to verify the location of the puncture site.
-NOTE: This may require both a Right Anterior Oblique (RAO) and Left Anterior Oblique (LAO) angiogram to adequately visualize where the sheath enters the femoral artery or vein.
+Note: This may require both a right anterior oblique (RAO) and left anterior oblique (LAO) angiogram to adequately visualize where the sheath enters the vessel.

 Precautions: